ssharma2712/Net_Bootstrap_Support_NBS/README.md

 <br />

-## Little Bootstraps Analyses for an Example Dataset:
+## Net Bootstrap Support estimation for an Example Dataset:

 <br />
-To perform the little bootstraps analyses on the example dataset, please follow these steps:<br /><br />
+To perform the estimation of Net Bootstrap Support analyses on the example dataset, please follow these steps:<br /><br />
-1. Download the ``Automatic`` directory on the local computer. <br />
+1. Download the GitHub directory on the local computer. <br />
 2. Run the function in the R session by typing

 ```R